MPPT Solar Charge Controllers Explained

 2. Sizing the Battery

-The total load measured in Ah or Wh load is used to size the battery.
-Lead-acid batteries are sized in Ah while lithium batteries are sized in either Wh or Ah.
-The allowable daily depth of discharge (DOD) is very different for lead-acid and lithium, see more details about lead-acid Vs lithium batteries.
-In general, lead-acid batteries should not be discharged below 70% SoC (State of Charge) on a daily basis, while Lithium (LFP) batteries can be discharged down to 20% SoC on a daily basis.
-Note: Lead-acid (AGM or GEL) batteries can be deeply discharged, but this will severely reduce the life of the battery if done regularly.
+The total load measured in Ah or Wh is used to size the battery.
+Lead-acid batteries are sized in Ah, while lithium batteries are sized in either Wh or Ah.
+The allowable daily depth of discharge (DOD) differs significantly for lead-acid and lithium batteries; see more details about the differences between lead-acid and lithium batteries.
+In general, lead-acid batteries should not be discharged below 70% State of Charge (SoC) on a daily basis, while Lithium (LFP) batteries can be discharged down to 20% SoC daily.
+Note: Lead-acid (AGM or GEL) batteries can be deeply discharged, but this practice will significantly reduce the battery's lifespan if done regularly.

-For example: If you have a 30Ah daily load, you will need a minimum 100Ah lead-acid battery or a 40Ah lithium battery.
-However, taking into account poor weather, you will generally require at least two days of autonomy - so this equates to a 200Ah lead-acid battery or an 80Ah lithium.
+For example, if you have a 30Ah daily load, you will need a minimum 100Ah lead-acid battery or a 40Ah lithium battery.
+However, taking into account poor weather, you will generally require at least two days of autonomy, so this equates to a 200Ah lead-acid battery or an 80Ah lithium battery.
 Depending on your application, location, and time of year, you may even require 3 or 4 days of autonomy.

 3. Sizing the Solar

 The solar size (W) should be large enough to fully charge the battery on a typical sunny day in your location.
-There are many variables to consider including panel orientation, time of year & shading issues.
-This is actually quite complex, but one way to simplify things it to roughly work out how many watts are required to produce 20% of the battery capacity in Amps.
+There are many variables to consider, including panel orientation, time of year & shading issues.
+This is actually quite complex, but one way to simplify things is to roughly calculate the number of watts required to produce 20% of the battery capacity in Amps.
 Oversizing the solar array is also allowed by some manufacturers to help overcome some of the losses.
 You can use our free solar design calculator to help estimate solar generation for different panel tilt angles and orientations.

 Using the equation (P/V = I) then 250W / 12V battery = 20.8A

 In this case, to achieve a 40A charge, we would need at least 2 x 250W panels.
-Remember there are several loss factors to take into account, so slightly oversizing the solar is a common practice - See more about oversizing solar below.
+Remember, there are several loss factors to consider, so slightly oversizing the solar system is a common practice.
+See more about oversizing solar below.

 The MPPT solar charge controller size should be roughly matched to the solar size.
 A simple way to work this out is using the power formula: